Perform an external screen pop with Amazon Connect

-- On the left side of the console, choose the Application integration
+- On the left side of the console, choose the Approved origins

-- In the Enter origin URL box, enter the URL of the template file that you saved above.
-You only need to include the URL through the domain name.
-For example: https://samplescreenpopblogtest.s3.amazonaws.com
+- In the Enter domain URL box, enter the URL of the CloudFront distribution that you created, prefixed with

 Import the Contact Flow and Assign it to a Phone Number

-The wrapper is now set up and the Amazon S3 bucket is whitelisted.
+The wrapper is now set up and the CloydFront domain is allow-listed.
 The last step is to configure Amazon Connect to send the parameters required for the screenpop to happen.
 This is accomplished by setting parameters in a contact flow, and assigning that contact flow to an inbound phone number.